M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Attributes.md

 public MFIdentifier CustomerNameProperty = "PropertyDef.CustomerName";
 ```

-<p class="note">Note: This code would output an error to the event log if the property were not found, but the application would still attempt to run.
+<p class="note">This code would output an error to the event log if the property were not found, but the application would still attempt to run.
 It is up to the vault application to check whether any items were not found and execute accordingly.</p>

 ## What Attributes Exist Within the Vault Application Framework?